geofflambeth/COVID-19app/README.md

 App can in browser without cloning or download [here](https://geofflambeth.shinyapps.io/COVID19app)

-All files for the ShinyApp are maintained in the ShinyApp folder, while all Johns Hopkins data maintains its original filestructure
+All files for the ShinyApp are maintained in the ShinyApp folder, while all Johns Hopkins data maintains its original file structure.

 /ShinyApp/Update.R updates /ShinyApp/JohnsHopkinsAll.csv, which is pulled from /csse_covid_19_data/csse_covid_19_daily_reports.